soynx/soynx/README.md

 ### About me
 I am a full time employed Software-Developer from Germany.
-Currently I only have 2.5 years of experience and like to lear about litterly anything.
+Currently I only have 2.5 years of experience, so don't freak out when reading my code ;)

 ### Languages:
 - mainly Java